JanssenProject/jans/docs/admin/install/docker-install/compose.md

 - docker compose
 ---

-> **Warning**
+!!!
+Warning
-> This image is for testing and development purposes only.
-Use Janssen [helm charts](https://github.com/JanssenProject/jans/tree/main/charts/janssen) for production setups.
+    **This image is for testing and development purposes only.
+Use Janssen [helm charts](https://github.com/JanssenProject/jans/tree/main/charts/janssen) for production setups.**

 ## Overview